lambdaclass/concrete/ROADMAP.md

   new user in under ten minutes.
 - Claims are clearly separated into `proved`, `enforced`, `reported`, `assumed`, and `trusted`.
+- The public threat model names what Concrete is trying to prevent, what it intentionally does not prevent, and which assumptions a user must review.
 - Bad changes are caught by normal tools: authority widening, allocation/FFI changes, predictable-profile breaks, proof/spec/body drift, missing obligations, and evidence weakening.